BoE's Carney say firms must be more open about carbon footprint

-LONDON (Reuters) - Bank of England Governor Mark Carney said on Tuesday that companies must be more open about their “climate change footprint” to avoid abrupt changes in asset prices that could destabilize markets.
+LONDON, Sept 29 (Reuters) - Bank of England Governor Mark Carney said on Tuesday that companies must be more open about their “climate change footprint” to avoid abrupt changes in asset prices that could destabilise markets.

 The speed at which assets such as coal, oil and gas reserves are re-priced to reflect the impact of climate change is vital to reduce potentially “huge” financial risks to British insurers and other investors, he said.

-“Risks to financial stability will be minimized if the transition begins early and follows a predictable path,” Carney told a Lloyd’s of London insurance market event.
+“Risks to financial stability will be minimised if the transition begins early and follows a predictable path,” Carney told a Lloyd’s of London insurance market event.

 The goal of limiting global temperature rises to two degrees above pre-industrial levels would render the vast majority of fossil fuel reserves “stranded” or unburnable without expensive carbon capture technology, he said.